busting myths of b2b marketing

 While B2C advertising typically depends on invoking emotional and sensational responses, B2B initiatives seek to establish long-term value.
 However, B2B campaigns can still make people laugh, spark excitement, tug at the heartstrings, induce nostalgia, and trigger familiar feelings of fear, discomfort, anger, and sadness.

-Google AdWords offers a series of YouTube videos called AdWords Stories, which showcase businesses that have enjoyed massive success with the help of the web advertising service.
+For example, Google AdWords offers a series of YouTube videos called AdWords Stories.
+These stories showcase businesses that experienced massive success with the help of the web advertising service.
 One video tells the heartwarming story of how Ann Arbor, Michigan-based Zingerman’s grew from a small delicatessen to a national mail-order “Community of Businesses.”
 Many businesses are familiar with and use Google AdWords, and the video series amplifies the benefits through resonant, visual storytelling.

 B2B marketing can – and should be – fun and interesting.
 Since B2B marketing is all about targeting people in a work environment, many marketers may feel obligated to communicate in a buttoned-up, stale manner.
 Don’t fall victim to that false premise!
 You can absolutely incorporate entertainment, humor and emotion into your messaging, while still supplying valuable data and information.

 MYTH: Marketing is no longer needed once a sale is made.